/7 min read

 71117

-This means you can convert between octal and binary digit by digit.
-No arithmetic needed — just substitute each octal digit with its 3-bit binary equivalent:
+That means you can convert between octal and binary digit by digit.
+No long arithmetic is required:

 Octal: 7 5 3